JiriTrecak/Warp/README.md

 - [x] Serialization
 - [x] Deserialization
 - [ ] Debugging
-- [ ] 100% test converage
+- [ ] 100% test coverage
 - [ ] Pre / in / post generation closures
-- [ ] Instalators (Cocoapods, Carthage, SPM)
+- [ ] Installators (Cocoapods, Carthage, SPM)
-- [ ] Protocoled version, so it be used as mapper for CoreData and Realm
+- [ ] Protocoled version, so it can be used as mapper for CoreData and Realm
 - [ ] Tool for automatic generation of model, including network requests, from .json file

 ## Contribute
 I will gladly accept Pull Requests (and I encourage you to do so).
-If you encounter any bug or you have enhancement that you would like to see, please open an issue.
+If you encounter any bug or you have an enhancement that you would like to see, please open an issue.
 Please make sure you target your PR against Development branch.

 ## Contact me